10 Legal Internships for High School Students

 Deadline: TBD

-This summer internship will enable students to be knowledgeable about different careers in the court system.
-Students will be able to work directly with judges, judicial chambers staff and other dedicated professionals in the non-judicial ranks of the Unified Court System and have access to professional development programs.
+This three-week, unpaid summer internship enables students to gain insight into different careers in the court system.
+Students work directly with judges, judicial chambers staff, and other professionals in the non-judicial ranks of the Unified Court System while learning firsthand about the justice system and the work of the courts.

 Timeline: Spring